Independent CPA Audit. Reports You Can Trust.

 FAQs

 A CPA audit is an independent examination of your financial statements performed by a licensed Certified Public Accountant.
-The purpose is to confirm that your financial records are accurate, reliable, and presented usually in accordance with GAAP.
-The result is an official audit opinion that lenders, investors, and regulatory agencies can rely on.
+The audit engagement procedures confirm that your financial records are accurate, reliable, and presented usually in accordance with Generally Accepted Accounting Principles (GAAP).
+In addition, the result is an official audit opinion that lenders, investors, and regulatory agencies can rely on.

 When is an audit required?